 Ever wondered how many people are out and about this moment trying to get from one place to the other?
 How would you guesstimate the number of times they would go from one place to the other today?
 How many of these trips happen with a smartphone on their side?
 How many trips involve people waiting or trying to figure out how far it has reached?

 I estimate that billions of trips happen on the planet every day by people with smartphones.
 It has become second nature for humans worldwide to use maps apps to get from one place to another and navigate to the destination.
 There was a time when I wondered if technologically-challenged consumers would ever use an app to navigate rather than rolling down the window to ask someone for directions.
 Let’s just say the usage of maps on smartphones is higher than anyone would have anticipated a decade ago.

-Well at HyperTrack we are hoping to find out just that.
-A bunch of us are on a mission to ensure that businesses their customers and consumers worldwide can track the people and things in their lives as easily as the tapping of a button.
+Well, at HyperTrack we are hoping to find out just that.
+A bunch of us are on a mission to ensure that businesses, their customers, and consumers worldwide can track the people and things in their lives as easily as tapping a button.

 We find ourselves at the intersection of three trends that only seem to be headed in one direction.